pluralsight/guides/published/python/build-a-simple-file-storage-service-using-vuejs-flask-and-rethinkdb/article.md

             except JWTError:
                 raise ValidationError("There was a problem while trying to create a JWT token.")
         else:
-            raise ValidationError("The password you inputed was incorrect.")
+            raise ValidationError("The password you inputted was incorrect.")

     @staticmethod
     def hash_password(password):